Updated on

 Does your blood test show very high B12 levels?

-Let’s dig in 🙂
+Let’s dig in.

-Causes of High B12 Levels In Blood
+Causes of High B12 Levels in Blood

 The aetiological profile of high serum cobalamin predominantly encompasses severe disease entities for which early diagnosis is critical for prognosis.
 These entities are essentially comprised of solid neoplasms, haematological malignancies and liver and kidney diseases.
 This review reflects the potential importance of the vitamin B12 assay as an early diagnostic marker of these diseases.
 A codified approach is needed to determine the potential indications of a search for high serum cobalamin and the practical clinical strategy to adopt upon discovery of elevated cobalamin levels.
 While low serum cobalamin levels do not necessarily imply deficiency, an abnormally high serum cobalamin level forms a warning sign requiring exclusion of a number of serious underlying pathologies.
 Functional cobalamin deficiency can thus occur at any serum level.